 All instructors for Sun King Dance are highly trained, experienced, former professional dancers who enjoy teaching adults.

 Danile Giesy began her training at Tidewater Ballet in Norfolk, Virginia where she studied ballet and character.
 Additional training included summer intensives at Central Pennsylvania Youth Ballet.
-She danced for Richmond Ballet, Chamber Ballet of Williamsburg and Ballet Tidewater.
-She also toured with Ringling Brothers and Barnum and Bailey Circus for several seasons.
+She has danced for Richmond Ballet, Chamber Ballet of Williamsburg and Ballet Tidewater.
+She also toured with Ringling Brothers and Barnum & Bailey Circus for several seasons.
 Danile has taught for the Governor’s School for the Arts in Norfolk and Tidewater Ballet.
 She is Co-Director of Bayside Youth Ballet, the resident company of Diggs School of Dance in Gloucester, VA.
-Danile is a third generation certified classical Pilates instructor and a certified E.B.A.S. instructor.
+Danile is a third-generation Certified Classical Pilates instructor and a Certified E.B.A.S. instructor.
 She has been a beloved instructor with Sun King Dance since 2002.